carleryd/elm-hipster-stack/README.md

-# App
+# Elm hipster stack!

-To start your Phoenix app:
+* Elm
+* Phoenix
+* GraphQL
+* RethinkDB

+Clone the repo and do the following to start the Elm Links app:

   * Install Node packages with `npm install`
   * Install dependencies with `mix deps.get`